 Our sample sizes outdoors will be larger than in lab experiments but still tractable (in line with our past work that was sufficiently powered in each treatment group).
 We will use 36 adult mice per dose regimen per experiment (with 1 host strain, 1 sex, 2 dose levels and 2 bolus timings per experiment, culled at 3 different time points).
 We will conduct 2 independent experiments per strain-by-dose combination; this gives 24 mice per strain/sex/dose regimen/timepoint across 2 experimental blocks.

-We are especially keen to observe whether outdoor living shifts all towards greater chronicity of infection (and potentially towards greater parasite domination of immune signaling).
+We are especially keen to observe whether outdoor living shifts all host strains towards greater chronicity of infection (and potentially towards greater parasite domination of immune signaling).
 We hypothesize that infection duration will indeed be enhanced across all host*dose combinations with Th1 enhanced outdoors.
 We further hypothesize that we will be able to explain those shifts via alterations to the relative magnitude of Th1 feedbacks and parasite biomass-driven Th1 feedback in the more natural environment.
+It will be especially fascinating to learn whether full naturalization prolongs nematode infections beyond what our microbially gavaged mice will experience.

 Hypothesis tests.
-Here is where the real payoff comes for our model-data synthesis: can we use the understanding developed over the increasingly complex iterations between theory and data to explain how rewilding alters the host-parasite interaction to promote chronicity in the field?
-Even the simple model suggests multiple possible mechanisms for the observed shift in duration (Fig. 4), including a weakening of clearance-promoting feedbacks that allows the parasite to persist due to a lowered immune response (Fig. 4B, solid gray line), or a change in the background level of Th1 stimulation that alters the initial Th1ness of the immune system and makes immunomodulation easier (Fig. 4C, black line).
-By the time we are analyzing multiple years of field experimental data, we will have a validated theoretical model for generating predictions of infection duration that incorporates the mechanistic detail needed to describe worm expulsion dynamics in the lab: i.e., the key immunological variables and their interactions with one another and with the parasite.
-Here we test whether this model is sufficiently detailed to predict infection duration in the field.
+We hypothesize that rewilding leads to chronic infections by shifting the immune response towards Th1ness, as seen in our preliminary data (Fig. 1b,c).
+The simple model suggests multiple possible mechanisms for the observed shift in duration (Fig. 4).
+One possibility is that rewilding reduces the values of the parameters governing clearance-promoting feedbacks (such as s2 and c2), thereby allowing parasite persistence due to a lowered immune response (Fig. 4b, black line).
+Another is that rewilding increases the background level of Th1 stimulation (the parameter b1), thereby altering the initial Th1ness of the immune system, making immunomodulation easier (Fig. 4c, solid gray line).
+Following the same procedure for model fitting as in Aim 1, we will test the predictions of the mathematical model by fitting the data from these experiments to the model and estimating model parameters.

-That is, in Aim 3 we will determine whether moving outdoors simply changes parameter values, or instead whether entirely new mechanistic detail must be added to the model to capture infection dynamics outdoors.
-In particular, microbes found in nature, but not in the lab, may open new channels of immune crosstalk that are not found in the lab [47, 48].
-To address this, we will repeat the model fitting process described in Aim 2 using the data from rewilded mice.
-We will use the validated model of Aim 2 as a starting point, and compare that model to additional models that include immune mechanisms that appear to be important based on observed differences in immunological measures from rewilded mice and lab-reared siblings.

 Expected outcomes and potential pitfalls.
 The experimental work is the most challenging of the 3 Aims, yet we have 5 years of experience running rewilding experiments that will promote our success.
 Great rewards accompany the greater risk: we will offer new biological insights into mammalian immune function in a natural environment.
 This is an essential component of this research program.
 Mechanistic immunology has largely been developed by working in highly controlled laboratory environments.
 It is critical to know how “wild immunology” differs from lab immunology: how does rewilding alter the underlying feedback processes that drive immune responses?
 Is it possible to explain the dramatic alterations of infection duration observed in rewilding (Fig. 1) using immunological insights developed from decades of laboratory experiments, or do new mechanisms need to be invoked?